 WSS-M15P4-H – Assembly Performance, Hard Mold-In-Color Interior Components

-Discover how Polyfuze overcomes the nature of polyolefin plastic.
+Discover how Fusion Labeling overcomes the nature of polyolefin plastic.

 Fusion Technology Labeling Exceeds 15 Year Automotive Requirements.

-Discover the Key Benefits to choosing Polyfuze Fusion Labeling Technology.
+Discover Key Benefits of choosing Polyfuze Fusion Labeling Technology.

 Use of lower cost and more durable LSE polyolefin plastics is becoming more prevalent every year.
 Today, LSE polyolefin components that make up much of the floor console in new vehicles come from injection molded thermoplastic vulcanizate (TPV), part of the thermoplastic elastomer (TPE) family of polymers polymers under the trade names Santoprene™ (Exxon Mobil Chemical) and Trexprene™ (Mitsubishi Chemical).
 The rubber-like material has useful applications in wireless charging pads, seat belt sleeves, knobs, key pads, mats, seals, trays, liners, cup holder inserts, trim lips, overmolds, and parts where softness and conformity are needed.
 Likewise, different variations of polypropylene are used under the hood for reservoirs, fan shrouds, battery housing and more.